shama/freshcake/README.md

 ### 0.2

+* Changed ds _parseResponse to use arrays to prevent fatal errors
 * Added support for invoice/recurring.lines.add/delete/update
 * Added support for project.hour_budget
 * Implemented caching on read with per model cache override option